-Gerontology Certificate Programs in Nunavut
+Gerontology Certificate Graduate Programs in Nunavut

 What is a gerontologist, and what do they do?
 Gerontologists are medical scientists who conduct research on the study of aging.
 They may design studies, test drugs, develop health programs, and explore the biology of growing older.
 Often, the goal of gerontologists is to develop treatments or preventative measures for health problems that affect elderly populations.
 They may work for research labs, universities, pharmaceutical companies, etc[i].

 Of course, the field of gerontology may reach far beyond the laboratory.
 Some gerontologists work directly with patients in a clinical capacity, after earning a medical degree.[ii]
 Some Nurse Practitioners may work specifically with adult and geriatric patients, providing much-needed nursing care and services.[iii]
 In short, a certificate of gerontology may offer insight that could be useful in any number of professional roles!

 Interesting Fact: Our elderly population is growing.
 By 2030, 20% of U.S. residents will be aged 65+, compared to just under 10% of the population in 1970![iv]

 A bit about Gerontology Nurse Certification in Nunavut

 Gerontological nurses typically focus in working with elderly patients.
 If you’re hoping to pursue a career as a Nurse Practitioner or other type of Advanced Practice Registered Nurse (APRN), you must earn a minimum of a master’s degree in order to pursue certification in your field.[v]
 For nurses who have already earned a Master of Science in Nursing (MSN), earning a post-graduate adult-gerontology nursing certificate could be a way to help prepare for the challenges of working with elderly patients.
 In other words, if you’re thinking about making a career change to geriatric nursing, earning a post-MSN certificate may be a helpful next step.